-The rising income inequalities, regional disparities and gender inequalities vindicate a longstanding demand by new government to localize 2030 agenda into national and sub-national planning budget.
-A slowdown in emerging market economies, rising inequalities in income and migration within urban and rural populations, fragile conditions etc. the society is extending from vulnerability to terrorism, leading Pakistan to social exclusion vagueness.
+The rising income inequalities, regional disparities and gender inequalities vindicate a longstanding demand by the new government to localize the 2030 agenda into a national and sub-national planning budget.
+The slowly emerging market economies, migration within urban and rural populations etc. are causing the society to extend from vulnerability to terrorism, ultimately leading Pakistan to a vague social exclusion.
 Pakistan failed to meet most of the Millennium Development Goals (MDGs) due to various socio-political and economic flouts and internal and external security concerns.
 One of the imperfections in implementing MDGs was the delay in localization.
 As in 2004, MDGs were officially recognized but the localization was started in 2010.

 How Far Pakistan Has Come

-Pakistan has recently secured a score of 55.6 under SDGs global index than is lower than the average of its neighbours like India (58.1) and Bangladesh (56.2).
+Pakistan has recently secured a score of 55.6 under SDGs global index, which is lower than the average of its neighbors like India (58.1) and Bangladesh (56.2).
 Under UN commitments, the millennium development goals of Pakistan would be measured and the parliament has adopted the national development agenda already to operate under the planning commission of Pakistan.

 What Are Sustainable Development Goals of Pakistan?

 Pakistan has defined a list of SDGs to enhance its economic conditions and archiving growth in all dimensions by applying integrated approaches to achieve long term progress.